eileenrmartin/eileenrmartin.github.io/prospectiveStudents/index.md

 ## Prospective Students

-I am specifically looking to hire graduate research assistants in:
-* sparsity-promoting optimization with applications to earthquake engineering (starting spring 2020)
-* signal processing, imaging or event localization with large-scale multiphysics (seismic + electromagnetic) data (starting summer 2020)
+I am currentlylooking to hire a graduate research assistant focused on data compression and efficient analysis for large-scale seismic imaging with permafrost monitoring applications (Spring/Summer 2021),  and an undergraduate research assistant working on high-throughput computational science in cloud computing environments (starting January 2021).

-Email me if you're a highly motivated prospective graduate student or undergrad interested in doing research on:
+Email me if you're a motivated, curious prospective graduate student or undergrad interested in doing research on:
 * imaging science
 * inverse problems
 * computational science